extjs24/heap-infinite-scroll/README.md

 #### Event oncallback

 Loaded with a list of items iterated through and displayed.
+If each item is a string, it is regarded as the image address.
+If you need additional conversion item, it is necessary to use an event onchallbask, which is the parameter item.
+Event should return an object with the necessary parameters to display:

+    var scroll = new HeapInfiniteScroll('container-selector', {
+            ...,
+            oncallback: function(item) {
+                return {
+                    description: item.content
+                };
+            },
+            ...
+        });